livewire/livewire/docs/testing.md

 In the above test, we assert that calling `save()` creates a new post in the database.

-You can also pass parameters to actions by passing additional parameters into the `->call()` method.
-For example:
+You can also pass parameters to actions by passing additional parameters into the `call()` method:

 ```php
 ->call('deletePost', $postId);